Ebrahimakbari/API_PRICE/README.md

 ## Description

 A public API to track the daily prices of cars, motorcycles, electronic-devices(like: mobiles, laptops, gadgets, ...) and financial assets like currencies and precious metals.
-This project periodically scrapes data from external sources, stores it, and exposes it through a clean, documented RESTful API.ial assets like currencies and precious metals.
 This project periodically scrapes data from external sources, stores it, and exposes it through a clean, documented RESTful API.

 The entire application is containerized with Docker for easy setup, development, and deployment.